-Mercedes-Benz brake hoses do not fail frequently but they do tend to become too stiff, dry rotted, cracked, or weep fluid.
+Mercedes-Benz brake hoses do not fail frequently, but they tend to become too stiff, dry rotted, cracked, or weep fluid.
 On older Mercedes-Benz, the fittings may start to rust and leak.

-In a few cases, we have seen Mercedes brake hoses may also swell internally decreasing the inner diameter of the line and thus reducing the brake fluid flow.
+In a few cases, we have seen Mercedes brake hoses may also swell internally, decreasing the line's inner diameter and thus reducing the brake fluid flow.
 In turn, this can cause the brake pads to grab the rotor because the piston in the brake caliper can't open quick enough.

-At the dealer, you will get quoted anywhere from $200 to $450 to change one brake hose.
+You will get quoted anywhere from $200 to $450 to change one brake hose at the dealer.
 Changing the brake hose yourself is possible and not as hard as you think.